Skip to Main Content

 Email messages, letters, and other personal communication are not included in the list of references.
 Cite these sources in the text of your paper.

-Use the author's real name, if it is given, and put the screen name in brackets.
-If only the screen name is known, begin with that name, not in brackets.
-Add the date of posting in parentheses (use "n.d." if the post has no date).
-For the title, include the entire post or a caption (up to forty words), use a description of the post if there is no title or caption.
-After the title, add a label such as "Tweet," "Facebook status update," or "Photograph" in brackets.
+If the writer's real name and screen name are given, put the real name first, followed by the screen name in brackets.
+If only the screen name is known, begin with the screen name without brackets.
+For the title, include up to the first twenty words (including hashtags or emojis) of the title, caption, or post.
+After the title, list any attachments (such as a photo or link) and type the post in separate brackets.
+List the website or app in the publisher position.
 Include the URL for the post.
-Provide a retrieval date only if the content is undated.
-Cite personal media posts that are not accessible to all readers as personal communication in the text of your paper.
+Cite posts that are not accessible to all reader as personal communication in the text of your paper.

 You can find a more detailed list of social media citations on our Social Media Guide.